oamat/react/README.md

 # react
 Several react projects developed with javaScript, node, etc...

+*You can find other readme with instructions and descriptions in any folder (project).*

 -----------------------------------------------
 # How can I download a folder of this git repo